f-droid/fdroid-website/_pages/about.md

 ### Consulting / Commercial Support

 If you're running an organisation that uses F-Droid or would like to use F-Droid, you will sometimes want to have an expert.
-For this, we have a list of companies and developers who contributed to F-Droid in one way or another and are available for consulting:
+For this, we have a list of companies and developers who have contributed to F-Droid in one way or another and are available for consulting:

 [Find an F-Droid Consultant]({{ "/consulting/" | prepend: site.baseurl }})